xschul/IMAProxy/README.md

 ### Run with Thunderbird

 First, open [Thunderbird](https://www.mozilla.org/en-US/thunderbird/), right-click on your email address and select "Settings".
 In "Server Settings", modify the "Server Name" by the IP address of the proxy.
 That's it !

+It might not work if the IP address of the proxy is **IPv6** and the connection is **SSL/TLS**.
+If it does not work, please try with Connection security: None.

 ### Run the tests